-Another important topic when comparing the Xebex Rower vs. Concept2 is “Drag Factor”.
+Another important topic when comparing the Xebex Rower vs. Concept2 is the “Drag Factor”.

-This means true “work”, “distance”, “speed”, etc. are being calculated irregardless of damper setting and other factors.
-Concept2 has an article about drag factor here.
+This means true “work”, “distance”, “speed”, etc. are being calculated regardless of damper setting and other factors.
+Concept2 has an article about the drag factor here.

 The drag factor on a Concept2 can be viewed before a rowing session and adjusted with the damper.
 A higher damper setting translates into a higher drag factor.

-Drag factor is also the reason why Concept2 rowers can compare times on different rowing machines from around the world.
-There are no variables that will alter a persons time because the drag factor recalculates on every stroke!
+The drag factor is also the reason why Concept2 rowers can compare times on different rowing machines from around the world.
+There are no variables that will alter a person’s time because the drag factor recalculates on every stroke!